All sports facilities are closed until 2 December 2020. No bookings are being taken at this time.

 A brand new pavilion serves the site and has a small community room and kitchen which can be hired for small group activities, meetings and small parties.

-For more information about Spearpoint please email the council.
+For more information about Spearpoint please visit the Freedom Leisure website.

 Support for sports people